NJIT-WIS/project-management-github-activity/README.md

 ### Things you don't understand about what we are doing / web development.
 1. What some git commands do.
 2. I don't understand what exactly a DevOps Engineer does.
+3. I don't know how to fix some merge issues.
 ### Things you want to know next
 1. How to connect viewjs to elastic search